FagerKod/pbm-base/README.md

 - Access the CMS from the production site with /admin/ ([https://pmb-base.netlify.app/admin/](https://pmb-base.netlify.app/admin/))
 - In your code run `git pull`.
 - Run `npm start` and open [localhost](http://localhost:8000/) on port 8000.
-- As soon as you push soething from your code to master or edit/create contenst in the CMS it triggera a build to production.
+- As soon as you push code to **master** or edit/create contenst in the CMS it triggera a build to production.
+- **Always use Yarn when installing plugins and packages**

 ### Media Libraries (installed, but optional)